FirelyTeam/firely-docs-firely-server/compliance/gdpr.rst

 ----------------

 Please note that the Restful "DELETE" operation is not GDPR compliant by default.
 After a DELETE, a resource is only marked in the database as deleted.
-This behaviour might be needed to comply with other (regulatory) obligations to retain records.
+This behavior might be needed to comply with other (regulatory) obligations to retain records.
 In case it is allowed to permanently delete a resource, Firely Server offers the :ref:`$erase operation <erase>` to delete a resource without retaining history.

 Conditions for consent
 ----------------------